jasujm/bridge/README.md

     $ make test
     $ make install

+*Experimental:* You can also build the backend as Docker image:

+    $ docker build -t bridge .
+    $ docker run -p 5555:5555 bridge

 ## Bridge GUI

 This repository only contains code for the backend.
 In order to play bridge,